-    Vermiculite is able to withstand temperatures of 1500 degrees Fahrenheit to up to 2000 degrees Fahrenheit continuously for short periods of time.
-This material is best for vertical applications because they provide the most protection from heat, sparks and up to medium levels of sand blasting and grinding.
+Vermiculite can withstand temperatures of 1500 degrees Fahrenheit to up to 2000 degrees Fahrenheit continuously for short periods of time.
+This material is best for vertical applications because they provide the most protection from heat, sparks, and up to medium levels of sandblasting and grinding.

 Aluminum fiberglass is reflective and has the ability to withstand abrasions and temperatures of up to 1000 degrees Fahrenheit.
 Aluminum fiberglass blankets have aluminum foil sides and are used for welding jobs where there is a need to reflect heat.

-Silica is better for protecting your work space from slags and even molten splatters.
-Since its molten point is as high as 2300 degrees Fahrenheit, this material can be relied on for more heavy duty jobs.
+Silica is better for protecting your workspace from slags and even molten splatters.
+In addition, since its molten point is as high as 2300 degrees Fahrenheit, this material can be relied on for more heavy-duty jobs.

-This material is not as heavy duty as others but for light welding materials.
+This material is not as heavy-duty as others but for light welding materials.
 Therefore, it can be a good choice.
-This material is fire retardant and can be used as a barrier when welding.
+In addition, this material is fire retardant and can be used as a barrier when welding.